When is Team GB’s curling gold medal match? Start time, TV channel and more

 You’ll have to set your alarm clocks as the time difference between the UK and China means it’s an early start for anybody wanting to catch Bruce Mouat, Grant Hardie, Bobby Lammy, and Hammi McMillan in action.

-By reaching the final, the men’s curling squad has guaranteed Team GB a potential first medal - depending on how Zoe Atkin fares in skiing - of a meagre Games so far, and they will be hoping to make it gold when they step onto the ice at the National Aquatics Centre.
+By reaching the final, the men’s curling squad has guaranteed Team GB a potential first medal of a meagre Games so far, and they will be hoping to make it gold when they step onto the ice at the National Aquatics Centre.

 Here are all the details you need to know ahead of the final: